Skip to Content

 cooked spaghetti noodles being stirred in a skillet with rendered guanciale fat and reserved pasta water

-Tips For Perfect Pasta Carbonara At Home
+Tips For Pasta Carbonara Success

 Here are the keys to carbonara success:

 • DO temper the egg yolks with some warm pasta cooking water before combining them with the noodles and guanciale.
-Introducing heat very, very slowly is the key to making the sauce creamy without any cream.
-Also, keep the eggs moving constantly once you begin to introduce them to heat.
+Introducing heat slowly is the key to making the sauce creamy without any cream.

 • DO cook the pasta carefully.
 Start by salting the pasta water, and cook the pasta to al dente perfection and not a minute longer.
-Begin to taste for doneness a full TWO MINUTES less than the pasta package says to cook it.

 Carbonara FAQs